The Core Aquatic Skills of swimming10/09/2018 Parents

 This stage is very important for them to ‘grow up’.
 This is why they need to do activities from an early age which focus on helping them to develop.

 All basic movement skills are very important and a lot of them rely on each other to be successful.
 For example, if your child isn’t happy having water on and around their face, streamlining, rotating and even keeping afloat may be an issue.

-Here are the core skills of swimming and the characters in the book that represent them.
 Open the picture gallery to see all the characters.

 - Entry (Edward the Elephant) When learning to swim, your child needs to know how to get in safely.
 This includes use of the steps, the side, jumps and eventually dives.